Today, Governor Roy Cooper signed the following bills into law:

 - Senate Bill 135: Registered Vet.
 Tech.
 Modification.

 Governor Cooper also vetoed the following bills:

-Governor Cooper made the following statement on HB 49:
+Governor Cooper made the following statement on his veto of HB 618:

-Governor Cooper made the following statement on HB 823:
+Governor Cooper made the following statement on his veto of HB 488: